rancher/rancher-docs/docs/integrations-in-rancher/rancher-extensions.md

 1. Click **☰**, then select **Extensions**, under **Configuration**.
 1. On the top right, click **⋮ > Manage Extension Catalogs**.
-1. Find the name of the container image you want to delete.
-Click **⋮ > Uninstall**.
+1. Find the name of the container image you want to delete, then click **⋮ > Uninstall**.

 ## Uninstalling Extensions